 Everyone has spiritual battles from time to time.
-The important thing is to stay strong and fight the good fight.
+We all have battles and need to pray a spiritual warfare prayer during some of life’s challenges.
+While this is true, the important thing is to stay strong and fight the good fight of faith.
 In this post, I’ll tell you how I approach spiritual struggles and share a spiritual warfare prayer for protection at the end.

 Let me jump right in and share some ways I handle my spiritual trials.
 Again, later I’ll share a spiritual warfare prayer.

 I hope this post helps you be a bit more prepared, equipped, and ready for whatever lies ahead.

 Topic 1: Be careful of people in your spiritual warfare season.

 1. Know which people to hold close and which ones to keep at a distance while you’re going through your hard time.